Jugen/jk-web/README.md

   4. JK-DB database API
   5. Javax-EL API
   6. Owasp CSRF
-  7. along with my jk-web dependences which includes many other utilities including export your jsf , jsp and html pages to pdf using flying-saucer-pdf
+  7. Along with my jk-web dependences which includes many other utilities including export your jsf , jsp and html pages to pdf using flying-saucer-pdf
+  8. (Soon) Omnifaces
+  9. (Soon) Weld

 2. Configure all the required filters and servlets:
   1. Faces-Servlets